The United Nations needs to create its own entertainment enterprise to sustain future operations.

 1. Entertainment is a lucrative business

-Rumours about a possible sale of MGM and Sony Entertainment persist.
+Rumors about a possible sale of MGM and Sony Entertainment persist.
 Even Warner Bros.
 Studios might be up for grabs, if the AT&T merger fails.
 The United Nations could buy at least one of them.
 Just imagine, James Bond, Superman and Batman fighting together under the banner of the UN!

 But movies are not the only way to make big money in the entertainment industry.
 Net revenue for the video game giant Electronic Arts has been over $4 billion for the last couple of years.
-Author Earnings reports $1.3 billion in E-book sales for the last three quarters of 2017 (US only).
+Author Earnings reports $1.3 billion in E-book sales for the last three quarters of 2017 (US sales only).

 2. It’s (relatively) cheap

 Take for example the video game Star Citizen.
 Star Citizen is a space simulator that raised over $182 million; meanwhile an UN refugee campaign has reached $1.7 million.
 People would rather spend their money on the development of a video game than a charity project.
-Crowdfunding should be used for the production of entertainment commodities.
-The net proceeds from the sales of these products will be transferred to UN programmes.

 3. Increasing awareness and social relevance